alashkov83/hydrocluster/README.md

 **Options-&gt;**

 Plot grid - makes coordinate grid in the Cluster analysis window
-Plot legend - displays the brief description of the picture
+Plot legend - displays the brief description of the picture Select clustering solution - display and choice for other solutions cluster analysis
 Display colormap - shows graphs obtained as a result of clustering parameters selection.
 Marked point corresponds optimal values of eps and min\_samples
 Clear log - clears log file in the appropriate window